 Knits for Nature

-Penguin Jumpers are not a fashion statement!
+While adorable, these penguin jumpers are not a fashion statement!

 Read more about the benefits of using penguin jumpers when rehabilitating oiled little penguins here.

-The Knits for Nature Program
+The Knits for Nature penguin jumper program

-Knits for Nature begun after a number of oil spills near Phillip Island in the late 1990s to early 2000s, the program continues to support little penguin conservation on Phillip Island in a number of ways.
-The Penguin Foundation raises vital funds for little penguin research, conservation and the Wildlife Clinic through the sale of little penguin jumpers we receive that are the wrong size, shape, type of wool or in excess.
+So instead, these jumpers benefit the penguins through raising funds for little penguin research and conservation at Phillip Island .
 These can be purchased at the Penguin Parade gift shop and are part of our Adopt a Penguin Pal kids pack.
-Little penguin jumpers are also used as an educational tool to teach students and others about the devastating effects marine and coastal pollution has on marine wildlife and the environment.
+Little penguin jumpers are also used as an educational tool to teach students and others about the impact marine and coastal pollution has on wildlife and the environment.